Jar-pratyush/Relevant_Repo_Reads/README.md

 # Relevant_Repo_Reads

-This repository contains a collection of **useful repositories and resources** that I use daily for AI Engineering, Data Structures & Algorithms (DSA), Development, MLOps, and DevOps.
+This repository contains a collection of **useful repositories and resources** that I use daily for AI Engineering, Data Structures & Algorithms (DSA), Development, MLOps, Intelligent Systems, AI Agents, LLMs and DevOps.

 ---